sidselothcodes/Analysing-a-Dataset-of-LEGO-Pieces/README.md

    pip install pandas matplotlib
    ```

-3. **Run the notebook**: Open and run the `Lego_Analysis_for_Course_(start).ipynb` Jupyter Notebook to see the analysis in action.
+3. **Run the notebook**: Open and run the `Lego_Analysis.ipynb` Jupyter Notebook to see the analysis in action.
 This notebook will guide you through each step of the analysis, from data exploration to visualization.

 ## License